avatarkava/beavisbot/install/UPGRADE.md

 ========================
 4. Step 4 - Import this dump into the new sqlite database side by side w/ the new schema
     > sqlite3 YourNewDatabase.sqlite < migrate.sql
-5. Step 5 - change the migrateOldPlugDatabase parameter in config.json to 'true'

 IF CONVERTING TO MYSQL
 ========================